fivequarters/fusebit.io/src/_blog/_posts/dynamic-utm-tags.md

 What was frustrating about the report above was that I knew I was getting traffic from other sources, but those sources were not using UTM and thus were not included in the report.
 I created workarounds, but it was painful.
 The pain was relieved when I found a solution to the missing UTM tags.

-This article will provide a solution to that reporting challenge described above and allow you to create streamlined reports based off of source of your website’s traffic.
+This article will provide a solution to that reporting challenge described above and allow you to create streamlined reports based on your website’s traffic source.

 ## Solving the Missing UTM Tag Problem

 It is possible with JavaScript to dynamically add UTM tags when someone visits your website from any external source.
 By adding the missing UTM tags, you can easily create a report comparing one source to another and be confident you are capturing all the traffic.
-Google Analytics does a good job on filling in missing sources, but other analytics tools rely heavily on populated UTM tags.
+Google Analytics does a good job of filling in missing sources, but other analytics tools rely heavily on populated UTM tags.

 Now that we know it is possible to use technology to populate UTM tags, let’s see how this works in practice.